Euclid's Gift: Enhancing Spatial Perception and Reasoning in Vision-Language Models via Geometric Surrogate Tasks: More Experiment and Visualization

-To present the quantitative gains more intuitively, Fig. \ref{fig:app1} plots the base models and their Euclid30K-tuned counterparts side by side.
-The light bars show consistent accuracy improvements on Super-CLEVR \cite{Super-CLEVR_CVPR_2023}, Omni3D-Bench \cite{Omni3DBench_arXiv_2025}, VSI-Bench \cite{VSIBench_2025_CVPR}, and MindCube \cite{MindCube_arXiv_2025}, confirming that a compact geometry curriculum injects transferable spatial priors across both Qwen2.5VL and RoboBrain2.0 families.
+To present the quantitative gains more intuitively, Fig.~\ref{fig:app1} plots the base models and their Euclid30K-tuned counterparts side by side.
+The light bars show consistent accuracy improvements on Super-CLEVR~\cite{Super-CLEVR_CVPR_2023}, Omni3D-Bench~\cite{Omni3DBench_arXiv_2025}, VSI-Bench~\cite{VSIBench_2025_CVPR}, and MindCube~\cite{MindCube_arXiv_2025}, confirming that a compact geometry curriculum injects transferable spatial priors across both Qwen2.5VL, Qwen3VL and RoboBrain2.0 families.
+Additionally, we include results for Qwen2.5VL-7B and Qwen2.5VL-32B in the Fig.~\ref{fig:app1}, which exhibit consistent improvements across all four benchmarks following the same geometric surrogate-task training, reaffirming that geometry serves as an effective surrogate task for spatial intelligence and further validating the robustness and generality of this approach.

-Fig. \ref{fig:app2} and Fig. \ref{fig:app3} compare our Euclid30K models with the strongest proprietary, open-source, and purpose-built spatial systems.
-On VSI-Bench, RoboBrain2.0-Euclid-7B and RoboBrain2.0-Euclid-32B achieve the highest overall scores, surpassing Gemini-2.5 \cite{Gemini_2.5_arXiv_2025} and the Spatial-MLLM \cite{Spatial-MLLM_2025_arXiv}.
-We attribute this result to two factors: (1) the RoboBrain2.0 backbone has already learned rich spatial and temporal patterns from large-scale video and spatial datasets; (2) Euclid30K fine-tuning re-introduces general Euclidean constraints, which enhance the model’s ability to generalise without erasing its original strengths.

-A similar trend appears on MindCube: Qwen2.5-VL-Euclid-3B variant outperforms Spatial-MLLM, even though Spatial-MLLM augments Qwen 2.5-VL-3B with a dedicated spatial encoder (VGGT) \cite{vggt_2025_CVPR} and is trained on a much larger 120 K corpus.
-These observations highlight the efficiency and broad generalisation afforded by training on a focused set of formal geometry problems.